 TWENTY TWO YEARS OLD

 Knowing you at 22 years old was interesting because it was a year of change.
-I remember buying your birthday present while I was at the airport waiting to go visit Grandma is hospice care.
-This was also the year that Was able to convince you to get Leo, our second fur baby.
+I remember buying your birthday present while I was at the airport waiting to go visit Grandma in hospice care.
+This was also the year that I was able to convince you to get Leo, our second fur baby.
 A lot happened when you were 22, but this is when you started taking a step back from situations and found patience and a sense of calm.